opentelekomcloud-infra/docs-next-charts/README.md

 > [!CAUTION]
 > Although you can use the **admin** key for both Typesense and documentation site it is highly discouraged to share
 > admin keys in a public facing site.

+### Dependencies

+**Before** installing any of these charts you have to make sure you install in your cluster the following dependencies:

+1. **cert-manager**: [cert-manager](https://cert-manager.io/) is an open source project that provides X.509 certificate management for Kubernetes and OpenShift workloads.
+2. **cert-manager-webhook-opentelekomcloud**: ACME DNS01 solver webhook for Open Telekom Cloud DNS, repo can be found [here](https://github.com/akyriako/cert-manager-webhook-opentelekomcloud).
+3. **zalando-postgres-operator**: A custom operator that creates and manages PostgreSQL clusters running in Kubernetes, repo can be found [here](https://github.com/zalando/postgres-operator).

+    > [!NOTE]
+    > The **zalando-postgres-operator** is optional, as long as you have another way to provision internally or externally PostgreSQL databases, which are required by **Umami**.

+4. **argocd**: Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.

+    > [!NOTE]
+    > **argocd** is optional as well, if you have other means to automate the provisioning in place.
+Nevertheless it is strongly advised to use it

 ## Deployment